Posts for tag: Diabetes

 Several methods and treatments are available to help you manage your diabetes.
 The skilled doctors at our office in Argyle can develop an individualized treatment plan for you.
 A diabetes treatment plan might include diet and exercise recommendations for maintaining healthy body weight and minimizing consumption of overly processed and sugary foods.
 Treatment for diabetes can also include medications to help the body use insulin more effectively or insulin therapy to help the body maintain stable blood sugar levels.

 Our skilled doctors can tell you what you need to know about diabetes and develop a treatment plan to help you manage the disease.
-To schedule an appointment with Dr. Hughes or Dr. Musgrave, call Argyle Family Practice in Argyle, TX, at (940) 226-4850.
+To schedule an appointment with Dr. Musgrave, call Argyle Family Practice in Argyle, TX, at (940) 226-4850.

 In 2018, more than 30 million people of all ages suffered from diabetes in the US, according to the Centers for Disease Control and Prevention.
 Diabetes, a disease in which blood sugar levels are too high, varies in severity from one person to another but is ultimately categorized into two types.
-At Argyle Family Practice in Argyle, TX, Drs.
-Christopher Hughes and William Musgrave, help patients manage diabetes.
+At Argyle Family Practice in Argyle, TX, Dr. William Musgrave, help patients manage diabetes.

 Types of Diabetes